How To Install WSL2 on Windows 10/11

 Error: 0x800701bc WSL 2 requires an update to its kernel component.

-Download and install the kernel update from aka.ms/wsl2kernel then try again.
+Download and run the kernel update from aka.ms/wsl2kernel, then try again.

 # Test from inside WSL2